hileamlakB/CConnect/README.md

 # CConnect
-This repository contains code for the first design exercise of the Spring 2023 edition of Harvard's CS262: Introduction to Distributed Systems.

-At a high level, the first design project consisted of building a simple chat application in two parts:
+This project is a simple example of a disributed chat system.
+Here we explore to different alternatives of building such a system, i.e
-* Design a wire protocol and implement code in C for both the client and server to communicate.
+* Using a custom wire protocl in C
 * Design the same system, but use Python gRPC.

 ## Getting Started